CSC 453 - Operating Systems

 Student Course Evaluations

-During the last two weeks of the class, you will receive notification, via mail and eCampus, that the course evaluation is available for your input electronically.
+During the last two weeks of the class, you will receive notification, via email and eCampus, that the course evaluation is available for your input electronically.
 Availability will end at the start of the final examination period.
 Your feedback is valuable and I encourage you to respond.
 Please be assured that your responses are anonymous and the results will not be available to the instructor until after the end of the semester and therefore after course grades have been submitted.